SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Experiments

-\textbf{Effectiveness of perturbation filtering.} Table~\ref{tab:filter_quality} presents ablation studies evaluating the impact of the filter mask $M^\mathcal{F}$ and the JND mask $M^{\text{JND}}$ on the imperceptibility of adversarial perturbations.
-The evaluation metrics include the $\ell_\infty$ and $\ell_1$ norms of the perturbations, along with widely used perceptual metrics—SSIM, LPIPS, and DISTS~\cite{2020_TPAMI_Ding_DISTS}—calculated between the adversarial examples and the corresponding original images.
-The results demonstrate that both masks substantially enhance the imperceptibility of perturbations.
-Fig.~\ref{fig:visual_JND} provides a visual example illustrating the combined effect of both masks.
-We further analyze the impact of perturbation filtering on transferability in Fig.~\ref{fig:trans_filter}.
-Since filtering removes certain perturbation components, a slight reduction in transferability is observed compared to the unfiltered case.
+\textbf{Effectiveness of perturbation filtering.} Table~\ref{tab:filter_quality_and_trans} reports ablation results analyzing how the filter mask $M^\mathcal{F}$ and the JND mask $M^{\text{JND}}$ affect the imperceptibility and the transferability of adversarial perturbations under the $\ell_\infty$ norm constraint.
+Imperceptibility is evaluated by the $\ell_1$ norms of the perturbations, along with widely used perceptual metrics—SSIM, LPIPS, and DISTS~\cite{2020_TPAMI_Ding_DISTS}—calculated between the adversarial examples and the corresponding original images.
+The results shown in Table~\ref{tab:filter_quality_and_trans} demonstrate that both masks significantly enhance the imperceptibility of the perturbations.
+Moreover, Fig.~\ref{fig:visual_JND} provides a visual example illustrating their combined effect on perturbation imperceptibility.
+The effect of perturbation filtering on transferability is presented in the right section of Table~\ref{tab:filter_quality_and_trans}.
+As the filtering process removes specific perturbation components, a slight reduction in transferability is observed when both masks are applied, compared to the unfiltered case.
 However, we consider this reduction acceptable given the substantial improvement in imperceptibility.
-For example, the robustness score R differs by only approximately 0.02 with and without filtering.
+For example, the robustness score R differs by approximately 0.03 with and without filtering.
 These findings highlight the necessity of incorporating perturbation filtering in SEGA, which slightly reduces transferability but significantly enhances the image quality of adversarial examples.